Flurin Babst

 Research

-I study ecosystem processes in forests, woodlands, and shrublands to advance the scientific basis of natural climate solutions.
+I study ecosystem processes in forests, woodlands, and shrublands to advance the scientific basis of nature-based climate solutions.
 My work integrates observations and models to develop a cross-scale understanding of C allocation in a warming world.

 Teaching

-I currently teach the Natural Resources Seminar (RNR-696A).
 My teaching interests include ecosystem ecology, global change, natural climate solutions, terrestrial biogeochemistry, and disturbance dynamics.
 Students are welcome to contact me directly.

 Degrees

-- Habilitation, 2019, Polish Academy of Sciences, Cracow, Poland
+• Habilitation, 2019, Polish Academy of Sciences, Cracow, Poland

-- PhD, 2013, Johannes Gutenberg University of Mainz, Mainz, Germany
+• PhD, 2013, Johannes Gutenberg University of Mainz, Mainz, Germany

-- MS, 2009, University of Basel, Basel, Switzerland
+• MS, 2009, University of Basel, Basel, Switzerland